Contributing to CfRR#

 Fig. 1 Example Github Issue Button on the CfRR Website#

-Once you have clicked the button a new tab will open taking you into a ready made GitHub Issue form that you can then add content to explain the issue in more depth.
-The button will automatically populate the title with page that the issue is on, please leave that in the title as it makes it easier for whoever fixes the issue to find the issue being discussed.
+Once you have clicked the button, a new tab will open taking you into a ready-made GitHub Issue form that you can then add content to explain the issue in more depth.
+The button will automatically populate the title with the page that the issue is on - please leave that in the title as it makes it easier for whoever fixes the issue to find the issue being discussed.

 • Title: The title should briefly cover what the issue with the website content is.